 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 39 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 37 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Indira Manocha

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Pap Smear Procedure

 Submit a review for Dr. Indira ManochaYour feedback matters!